UMD: A Globally Connected University

-All engineering students should meet with Ramsey Jabaji in the Office of International & Leadership Programs in Martin Hall before the application deadline.
+All engineering students should meet with Harrison Gill in the Office of Global Engineering Leadership in Martin Hall before the application deadline.
 You will need to complete both a Maryland study abroad application and the Technion application by the due date.

-Ramsey Jabaji coordinates all logistical aspects of this summer program for engineering students and is responsible for program admissions.
-Students should meet with Ramsey if interested in this program.
-To make an appointment with Ramsey, click here.
+Harrison Gill coordinates all logistical aspects of this summer program for engineering students and is responsible for program admissions.
+Students should meet with Harrison if interested in this program.
+To make an appointment with Harrison, click here.

 Technion’s Summer Program & Professional Internship Page: Click Here